Dan Erlewine: Career

 Albert King in 1978 with the second Lucy, made by Dan Erlewine.
 Note the inlay on the head ("Lucy") and his name on the neck (Albert King).

 In 1969 Dan Erlewine and his brother opened their own music store in Ann Arbor which he named Erlewine Instruments.
-Dan's brother Mark also became a luthier and he is known for working on Willie Nelson's famous guitar Trigger.
+Dan's cousin Mark also became a luthier and he is known for working on Willie Nelson's famous guitar Trigger.

 In 1983, Dan began filming himself working on guitar; creating instructional videos about the luthier trade.
 In 1984 he went to the National Association of Music Merchants (NAMM) convention, to demonstrate luthier work at the Dunlop Manufacturing booth.
 It was at NAMM that Erlewine was discovered by Stewart-Macdonald (StewMac) He was then hired by StewMac and began producing content on VHS, DVD, and YouTube videos.
 He delivers his instructional videos about the luthier trade with a calm demeanor.

 He also began building custom electric guitars and he built guitars for blues guitarist Albert King.
 Erlewine saw Albert King playing an upside down Gibson Flying V named "Lucy" when he attended the Ann Arbor Blues and Jazz Festival in Michigan in 1970: in 1971 he met King at a show in Ann Arbor.
 Erlewine offered to build King a true left-handed Flying V out of a 125-year old piece of black walnut.
 King agreed and came to Erlewine's shop the next day, where Erlewine measured his guitar and took notes.
 King asked for his name to be inlaid on the fretboard, and the name "Lucy" on the peghead.
 This Lucy was delivered to King in May 1972.
 Since then Erlewine has made a number of copies, all from the same slab of walnut; Erlewine said in 2009 that he had enough wood to make 20 or so Lucys.
 The guitar he built for Albert King was named Lucy and it is in the style of a Gibson Flying V. Blues guitarist Joe Bonamassa played Albert King's guitar Lucy and liked it so much that he had Dan Erlewine build him a copy.
 Bonamassa's name is inlaid on the fingerboard.